dalaing/cofun/blog/posts/free_and_cofree.md

 Instead I'll be focusing on the use of free monads in order to build something like a DSL (domain-specific language).

-Gabriel Gonzales has written some great posts on free monads [here](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html) and [here](http://www.haskellforall.com/2012/07/purify-code-using-free-monads.html).
+Gabriel Gonzalez has written some great posts on free monads [here](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html) and [here](http://www.haskellforall.com/2012/07/purify-code-using-free-monads.html).
 If you haven't come across free monads before, I recommend reading those posts before continuing, because I'm most likely going to butcher the explanation in my rush to get to cofree.